PRTG Manual: PRTG Housekeeping

 Software Version and Server Information

-Check your Server CPU Load.
+Check the Server CPU Load.
 This value should be lower than 50%.

 For information on how to improve your system performance, see the Knowledge Base: How can I speed up PRTG—especially for large installations?.